-All I could tell, judging from the sharply colder air coming through my window, and the altimeter on my watch, was that we were driving over a mountain pass 4,100 meters high.
+All I could tell, judging from the sharply colder air coming through my window, and the altimeter on my Casio watch, was that we were driving over a mountain pass 4,100 meters high.

-This part of the park is cloud forest, and home to a wide array of birds, however because it was a sunny day, there were few birds to be seen.
-According to our guide, the native birds are more active when it’s cloudy.
+This part of the park is a cloud forest and home to a wide array of birds; however, there were few birds to be seen because it was a sunny day.

 As pretty as the valley was, it wasn't unlike other glacial valleys I'd seen.
 It did, however, help serve to get us acclimatizing.

-We drove along the same highway my bus from Guayaquil had taken, until we were at the pass, which was marked by a giant park sign (elev: 4,167 meters).
+We drove along the same highway my bus from Guayaquil had taken until we were at the pass, marked by a giant park sign (4,167 meters).

 The Continental Divide indicates to which ocean the rivers in the region will flow.
 Rivers on the Western side flow to the Pacific, while those on the Eastern side flow toward the Atlantic.

 It seems hard to believe small rivers would flow from Southern Ecuador all the way to the Atlantic, but they go the long way, down and out through Brazil and the Amazon.

 At the lodge near the entrance of the hiking trails, I ran into Sebastian, my bunkmate from the Galapagos cruise.

 We'd exchanged Facebook info, but we hadn't been talking.
 It was completely random to run into him there.